SwissTonyStark/GameMindsDT/README.md

 cd GameMindsDT
 pip install -r requirements.txt
 ```
+### Preliminars experiments
+Before we deep dive into our scratch decision transformer, we wanted to verify that the DT algorithm outperforms some classic RL algorithm.
+So the main objective of these experiments is to verify the power of the DT algorithm in comparison to other classical algorithms.
+Note that the DT used on this short experiments is an already implemented one found in the d3rlpy library.
+Visit the [Preliminars experiments README](experiments/README.md)

 ### MineRL: Exploration and Objectives
 <!-- Estic muntant a draw.io una llista d'algorismes i environments -->